-Way back on the 7th of January 2013.
-The Boston Celtics came to New York to face Melo and the Knicks.
-Bear in mind, this one of those sporadic periods of New York basketball when the Knicks were a competitive team, and so as soon as the ball was tipped off, the two teams went to war.
+Way back on the 7th of January 2013, the Boston Celtics came to New York to face Melo and the Knicks.
+Bear in mind, this was one of those sporadic periods of New York basketball when the Knicks were a competitive team, and so as soon as the ball was tipped off, the two teams went to war.

 The opposing teams' leaders, Carmelo Anthony, and Kevin Garnett went at it right off the bat.
 Throughout the game, they played an extremely physical game, wrestling for positions and preventing easy possessions.